bailijiang/Note/English/Oral/Studio_Classroom_2016.md

 A Spanish settlement was discovered on this island.
 The village was the first settlement for fishing in this region.
 They agreed to try to settle their dispute by negotiation.
-Those two nations agreed to settle their economical problems through negotiation.
+Those two nations agreed to settle their economic problems through negotiation.

 * to abound
      abound in